 Why do I need professional portraits of my dog?

-How do you want to remember them?
+The simple answer is, how do you want to remember them?

 Our dogs are family, and we love having photos that show their joy and silliness, and preciousness.